 For employee respondents, the employee's supervisors and Human Resources initiate the live hearing process upon receipt of the report of investigation, together with any written responses submitted by the parties.
-Live hearings are conducted by a hearing decision-maker.
+A hearing decision-maker conducts live hearings.

 Live hearings may be conducted with all parties physically present in the same geographic location or, at the hearing decision-maker's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.